linuxkit/linuxkit/docs/windows-notes.md

 ## Create a switch

 We need to create a VM Switch to attach the MobyLinux Networking to.
 This is a one off operation.
 Check your main Ethernet interface with either `ipconfig` or `Get-NetAdapter` (in powershell).
 On my system it is called 'Ethernet0'.
-Then create a switch like this (in elevated powershell):
+Could also be called "Wi-Fi" Then create a switch with the same name (in elevated powershell):

 ```
-New-VMSwitch -Name "VirtualSwitch" -AllowManagementOS $True  -NetAdapterName Ethernet0
+New-VMSwitch -Name "VirtualSwitch" -AllowManagementOS $True  -NetAdapterName *Replace-with-adapter-name-from-Get-NetAdapter*
 ```
 TODO: Figure out how to configure a NAT switch

 ## Booting MobyLinux from ISO

-In the MobyLinux repository there is a Powershell script called `MobyLinux.ps1` which allows you to create, start, stop and destroy a MobyLinux VM.
+In the moby repository under the scripts directory, there is a Powershell script called `MobyLinux.ps1` which allows you to create, start, stop and destroy a MobyLinux VM.
 Copy it over to your Windows machine.

 This must be executed from an elevated Powershell (ie Run as Administrator).